robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Now while you could handle this with a `load` function for the home page and conditionally show links in the markup for the home page let's first think about what should happen when a logged in user follows these links.

+#### 8.6.1 Redirect an authenticated user away from the Sign up and Log In page

 When a logged in user goes to the `signup` page ideally they should be redirected to the `profile` page since it makes no sense to sign up for a new user account while being logged in with a current user account.

 When a logged in user goes to the `login` page ideally they should be redirected to the `profile` page since it makes no sense to log in an user account while being logged in with a current user account.